Math in Spanish, Automatic Language Switching

 Examples of language switching (English/Spanish).

 What follows is a quick lesson on how to create matching documents in English and Spanish.
 Even if you don’t need the translated questions, you might want to go through the steps to learn some selection shortcuts and options for starting new documents.
-If your school has a bilingual/ESL program, please share this information with your colleagues, so they’re aware of the options.
+If your school has a bilingual/ESL program, please share this information with your colleagues, so they’re aware of the option.

 How to Create Documents in English and Spanish